 Travelling through the Western U.S. you could easily get the impression that densely packed forests, the sort you can barely move through without a trail, is a normal condition.
 But that’s not the case in most of the forests that rise from the valleys of Western Montana.
 These dense forests are largely the result of more than a century of humans trying to extinguish all forest fires.
 Ironically, these overgrown conditions make the forests more susceptible to bigger, very damaging fires.

-In Western Montana, The Nature Conservancy is working to restore forests to a more natural condition; one that reduces the risk of catastrophic wildfire damage to forests and homes and provides cost-effective natural climate solutions by encouraging the long-term absorption and storage of carbon.
+In Western Montana, The Nature Conservancy is restoring forests to a more natural condition; one that reduces the risk of catastrophic wildfire damage to forests and homes and helps fight climate change.